SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow turned to Pinkie once they were outside.
 "Pinkie, I gotta go practice for the flight show, I'll catch up with you later."

-"Rainbow, before you go, I wanted to give you a special thank you," Pinkie said.
+"Rainbow, before you go, I wanted to give you a special thank you."

-"Oh," Rainbow said.
+"Oh."

 "You stepped up big time for me.
-I know you're not the first pony most would think of when they think of date planner, but you did a great job, and I really appreciate it," Pinkie said.
+I know you're not the first pony most would think of when they think of date planner, but you did a great job, and I really appreciate it."

 "Like I said, I'm always there for my friends, besides, I'm glad you asked me.
-Helping you gave me a lot to think about, with my feelings for Fluttershy and all," Rainbow said.
+Helping you gave me a lot to think about, with my feelings for Fluttershy and all."

 "Are you going to ask her out?"
-Pinkie asked.

 "Yes, the day after your date, me and Fluttershy are going to have breakfast together.
 I'm going to ask her out after we eat," Rainbow said, blushing a little.

-"That's awesome, I hope she says yes," Pinkie said.
+"That's awesome, I hope she says yes."

-"Me too," Rainbow said.
+"Me too."

-"Good luck," Pinkie said.
+"Good luck."

 "Thanks," Rainbow said before giving Pinkie one last hug.